AFR 335cc ENFORCER ALUMINUM HEADS.

-The 8 qt Champ oil pan has kickouts that swell outward approx. 3 inches on each side and has a square flat bottom but depth is only about half an inch different from the stock style pan.
-If you think you will encounter clearance issues with the kickouts, we recommend opting for the stock appearing 6 qt. oil pan.
-The 6 qt. pan will still be a Champ pan and will have the windage tray and crank scraper.
+Some of our engines offer and extended capacity Champ oil pan that has kickouts that swell outward approx. 3 inches on each side and has a square flat bottom but depth is only about half an inch different from the stock style pan.
+If you think you will encounter clearance issues with the kickouts, we recommend opting for the stock appearing oil pan.
+This style pan will still be a Champ pan and will have the windage tray and crank scraper.
 We strongly recommend reducing the amount of oil used in these oil pans by approx. 1/4th to 1/2 a quart.
 Doing this may greatly reduce the chance of oil leaks, and reduce oil temps as well as other issues caused by windage.
 The larger counter weights used on stroker crankshafts create a large amount of windage and are why we recommend reducing the oil capacity in these engines.

 Our engines include a dipstick.
 It's very important that you re-calibrate the oil level marking on the dipstick.
 This is due to the fact that the dipstick, oil pan, and block are all made from various manufacturers and we often see great variances.
 Couple this with the fact that you may be running a reduced amount of oil, and the "full" mark on the dipstick will most likely not indicate correctly.
 Once you have put a predetermined amount of oil in your engine, and run it for a few minutes, let it sit for awhile on level ground, check the oil, and mark your dipstick with a flat file to re-establish the full mark if needed.